urgent/thisbounty.com-events/README.md

 - Need tests, needed sourcemaps in webpack config

 - Launch storybook and test and dev server on start dev

+- Use functions to help with debugging instead of callbacks

 ### Coming Soon